Skip to Main Content

 In the Adolescent and Young Adult Anxiety Lab (AYAA), we are committed to conducting innovative, evidence-based research grounded in rigorous research methods and designs.
 We are passionate about increasing the screening and treatment of psychosocial symptoms in adolescents and young adults.
 Our focus is always on designing nimble and responsive interventions that have the potential for wide dissemination and maximum impact.

-Led by Kaitlyn Rechenberg, PhD, MPH, APRN, Assistant Professor at the University of South Florida College of Nursing, we are a team of nursing and public health professionals conducting cutting-edge research on psychosocial comorbidity in adolescents and young adults living with chronic medical conditions.
+The lab is led by Kaitlyn Rechenberg, PhD, MPH, APRN, Associate Professor with tenure at the University of South Florida College of Nursing.
+We are team of nursing and public health professionals conducting cutting edge research on psychosocial comorbidity in adolescents and young adults living with chronic medical conditions.
 Our recent projects include the design and validation of the first measure of diabetes-specific anxiety for adolescents with Type 1 diabetes (T1D) – Anxiety Symptoms in Diabetes Scale© (ASDS); design and implementation of an accessible, evidence-based mindfulness training mobile health application for adolescents with T1D, Appricate©; and adaptation of a mindfulness training mobile health application for young adults with early-onset Type 2 diabetes, Appricate4two©.
-We intend to design interventions that are cost-conscious and have the potential for wide dissemination.
-We use innovative study designs grounded in the principles of implementation science to maximize the potential for real-world impact.

 Join our Team: